 Table 1 above shows mean, standard deviation, minimum, maximum and quartiles for LDL in mg/dL and percent male by age with age shown in 5 year age categories.
 The ages of participants ranges from 65-99, with only 2 participants falling in the greater than 95 years-old category.
 The majority of participates fall in the 65-80 year range with almost half of the participants being between 70 and 75 years old.
 Males account for about 50% of the total population in the study though a majority of participants over the age 85 are male.
 Evaluating the association between mean LDL and age we see that the mean LDL decreases steadily with age.
 The standard deviation also increases steadily; however, only up to the 80-85 age category where it reaches its peak before dropping back down to ~35 mg/dL for the 90-95 year old category.
 The standard deviation for the most extreme category of greater than 95 years of age is only 1.41 mg/dL, though there are only 2 individuals in this group.
 Height and weight are also presented as potential factors that may explain serum LDL with overweight and obese participants expected to have lower levels.

+Wrong descriptive statistics (1)

+Talking about effect modification (1)

+Talking about confounding(1)

+Total:2

 Provide a description of the statistical methods for the model you fit to address the question of an association between LDL and age.